rpdearden/Miscellany/How-to/Inkscape.md

 * *Bezier curves* Bezier curves are useful for drawing - they consist of lines linking nodes.
 Lines can be either left straight, or curved by either dragging or by manipulating the handles.
 * *Calligraphy* I haven't used this much, but you can also do calligraphic drawing.
 ![Drawing](https://github.com/rpdearden/Miscellany/blob/master/How-to/Images/Ink_Drawing.png "Drawing options")

-* *Joining up dem lines* If you join up the lines you create an object- this can then be filled
+* *Joining up dem lines* If you join up the lines by their end nodes you create an object- this can then be filled.
+This is useful for drawing irregular shapes.

 ***
 **Converting bitmap graphics into vector graphics**